Lightricks: Mobile apps

-Creator Economy
+Creator economy

 In 2022, as part of its play in the creator economy space, Lightricks acquired Popular Pays, a U.S. based startup, that built and manages an influencer and creator marketing platform of the same name.
 The goal was to help influencers creating content within Lightricks' mobile apps monetize their work in a more streamlined fashion.

 Generative AI

 In the summer of 2022, with the emergence of generative artificial intelligence, Lightricks began incorporating GenAI flows in its apps, including Facetune and Photoleap, becoming one of the first to offer text-to-image capabilities on mobile devices.

 In February 2024, Lightricks introduced LTX Studio, a platform for creating and editing videos using AI.
 In August 2024 it ended its beta phase and was opened to the public.
-In October 2025 Lightricks revealed that a number of creative agencies, including McCann Paris, where using LTX Studio as part of their workflow.
+In October 2025 Lightricks revealed that a number of creative agencies, including McCann Paris, were using LTX Studio as part of their workflow.

 In November 2024, the company released its own AI image to video generation model, LTX Video, a 2 billion parameter model released as open source.
 In May 2025 Lightricks released a 13 billion parameter model, capable of generating 5 seconds of video in 4 seconds, and in July 2025 it announced it had broken the 60 second barrier for GenAI videos.

 In October 2025 Lightricks released LTX-2, capable of creating 4K-quality video with fully synchronized sound.
+In January 2026, the company officially made LTX-2 open source, releasing code, benchmarks and trainer data.

+Later in 2026 Lightricks partnered with Nvidia, releasing LTX-2.3 in an on-device demo.